drakonhg/IRS_GOV_SCRAPER/README.md

 ## No selenium
-I did not used selenium because it consumes more cpu and ram, than requests and bs4.
+I did not use selenium because it consumes more cpu and ram, than requests and bs4.
 It is also a faster way to scrape data.
 As there is no need to render JavaScript scirpts and bypass security (e.g akamai, etc), it is a best option to use.

 ## Usage